-Unit Summary: Students will read both fiction and nonfiction literature, focusing mainly on determining themes or main ideas and citing evidence or supporting details.
+Unit Summary: Students will read literature and nonfiction, focusing mainly on determining themes and citing evidence.
 Students will practice and develop both informative and explanatory writing.
 Students will conduct discussions and show understanding of overarching ideas by reporting information.
 Students will show understanding of standard grammar conventions, such as using proper punctuation, maintaining parallel structure, compound and complex sentence structures, and effective use of pronouns.
 Students will continue to acquire vocabulary through exposure to complex texts and daily practice with discreet lists.